algomo/knowledge-base/docs/docs/data-sources/Documents.md

-Documents are uploaded files with content used to answer questions or provide additional context for your bot's responses.
+Documents are uploaded files with content used to answer questions or provide additional context for your chatbot's responses.
 Algomo currently supports the following document types:

 - PDF
 - Text
 - Markdown

-These can be uploaded directly within Algomo and attached to your bot.
+These can be uploaded directly within Algomo and attached to your chatbot.

 ### Prerequisites